Who Is Bill Protzmann?

 Bill started piano lessons at three years old.
 He grew up playing and performing and realized very early on that the discipline of playing the piano was also a behavioral healthcare practice.
 When he began seeking non-traditional audiences — Alzheimer’s patients and people struggling with physical or emotional injuries, stressed-out business people, parents, caregivers — he began to understand the true power of music as a tool.

 He has been a witness to the power of music throughout his life and speaks openly about how he has used music as self-intervention in his own behavioral health care, including confronting suicidal tendencies.
 His volunteer work in the field brings him into constant contact with people who are or have been homeless, abused substances, are combat-injured or are caregivers.

 This led Bill to the idea that guides him every day:

 Bill calls that opportunity “music care.”

 Bill’s fascination with the near-medicinal effects of music has caused him to study the topic widely and stay constantly engaged with the most recent research.
-You can trust his 20+ years’ experience teaching people just like you and your team how to use music functionally in everyday situations:
+You can trust his 20+ years’ experience to teach people just like you and your team how to use music functionally in everyday situations:

 - Improve performance at work